philzook58/bap-notes/README.md

 # bap-notes

-Bap, the binary analysis platform is a framework that disassembles binary code in a variety of formats and for a variety of architectures nad lifts them into a common representation.
-It then supplies analysis you may perform and tools with which to build your own custom
+Bap, the binary analysis platform is a framework that disassembles binary code in a variety of formats and for a variety of architectures and lifts them into a common representation.
+It then supplies analysis you may perform and tools with which to build your own custom analysis

 It is quite the beast.

 To me starting out there was a lot to swallow.
 First I had to learn Ocaml, second I knew even less about program analysis and binary stuff than I do now.

+But maybe these notes may make the road easier for you, dear reader.

 ## Installing